-The Town of Bloomsburg is located along the banks of the Susquehanna River, about 80 miles north of Harrisburg.
-You'll find a delicate balance in Bloomsburg-the kind of country living and friendliness you'd expect from a community of 12,000; along with the cosmopolitan flavor of a university campus of 6,700 full-time students from both rural and urban areas throughout the Commonwealth and across the nation.
-The School of Graduate Studies has approximately 650 students.
 Bloomsburg provides limited on-campus graduate student housing during the regular school year.
 In addition, there are many fine places to live in our community.
 The university's Residence Life Office maintains a list of off-campus housing.
-Meals are available for graduate students throughout the school year at our dining facility, Scranton Commons, or you may opt for the Kehr Union snack bar.
+Meals are available for graduate students throughout the school year at our newly-renovated dining facility, Scranton Commons, or you may opt for the newly-renovated Kehr Union snack bar.
 Residence halls are open to graduate students during the summer sessions.
-For more information about housing, contact the Director of Residence Life, Luzerne Residence Hall, Bloomsburg University, Bloomsburg, PA 17815, (717) 389-4089.
-Complete information about graduate student life at Bloomsburg University can be found in the Graduate Student Handbook which will be available upon acceptance in graduate school.
-Bloomsburg is served by two interstate bus lines, and two community airports are within an hour's drive.
+For more information about housing, contact the Director of Residence Life, Elwell Residence Hall, Bloomsburg University, Bloomsburg, PA 17815, (717) 389-4089.
+Complete information about graduate student life at Bloomsburg University can be found in the Graduate Student Handbook which will be available upon acceptance to graduate school.

-ACADEMIC SUPPORT SERVICES Harvey A. Andruss Library...
+ACADEMIC SUPPORT SERVICES

+Harvey A. Andruss Library

-The Harvey A. Andruss Library houses more than 326,142 bound volumes, 1.6 million microtexts, and 1,703 periodicals.
-The library also has state and government documents, a collection of more than 5,600 phonograph records, a pamphlet file of approximately 7,600 items, a juvenile and young adult book collection, and a special collection of first editions, autographed copies, and illustrated books.
-On-line access to more than 300 information databases through DIALOG is available.
-Databases cover most fields and are particularly thorough in the areas of business and the sciences and for bibliographic citations of journal articles.
-Andruss Library provides 389 study stations on three levels.
+The Harvey A. Andruss Library houses more than 335,000 bound volumes, 1.75 million microtexts, and 1,600 current periodicals.
+The library also has state documents, a collection of more than 5,600 phonograph records, a pamphlet file of approximately 7,600 items, a juvenile and young adult book collection, and a special collection of first editions, autographed copies, and illustrated books.
+Online access to more than 400 information databases through a library CD-ROM local area network.
+Firstsearch and DIALOG is available.
+Databases cover most fields and are particularly thorough in the areas of education and business for bibliographic citations to journal articles.

+Andruss Library provides 450 study stations on three levels.
 The third level has been designated the "Quiet Level" and is furnished with individual carrels and study tables.
 Students are requested to assist in maintaining this floor as a quiet study area.
-Eating and drinking are limited to the Tiffany Room and smoking to the Smoking Room, both on the ground level.
+Eating and drinking are limited to the Tiffany Room on the ground level.

 Library faculty at the Reference Desk are available during most library hours to answer questions, assist students searching for information and resources, and advise regarding research projects.

-Library orientation through interactive video and a self-guided tour is available.
-The library recently acquired indexes on CD-ROM available at eight computer work stations.
-Data searching is also available through the Reference Desk.
+Library orientation through interactive video is available.
 The charge for photocopying is 5 cents, and the charge for microform copying is 10 cents (paper copy) and 25 cents (microfiche copy).
 Assistance in using the library's Public Access Online System (PALS) automated catalog is available at the Reference Desk.

-Institute for Comparative and International Management Studies...
-The Institute for Comparative and International Management Studies (ICIMS) has been created to fulfill Bloomsburg University's missions and goals through sponsorship and initiation of activities aimed at increased understanding of crosscultural and comparative management issues.
+Institute for Comparative and International Management Studies

+The Institute for Comparative and International Management Studies (ICIMS) has been created to fulfill Bloomsburg University's missions and goals through sponsorship and initiation of activities aimed at increased understanding of cross-cultural and comparative management issues.

 The institute initiates, coordinates, and administers joint degree programs with overseas universities in business administration; sponsors management research projects within the United States and at overseas sites; provides consulting services and workshops in all areas of management; and develops and administers quality executive development and training programs as required by a particular country.

-Curriculum Materials Center...
+Curriculum Materials Center

 The basic objective of the Curriculum Materials Center is to locate, acquire, catalog, and make accessible curricular and instructional materials to preservice and inservice teachers.
 The resources housed in the center include elementary and secondary textbooks, a multicultural curriculum materials collection, curriculum guides, games, instructional materials kits, tests, and computer software.
 A cluster of Macintosh microcomputers and a laser printer are also available.

-Reading Clinic...
+Reading Clinic